Skip to content

 Alternative Syntax

-For header, cookie, and attribute patterns, both %{name}i and %i{name} forms are supported.
-The examples in this documentation use the %i{name} form.
+For header, response header, cookie, and attribute conversion words, both the %{name}i and %i{name} forms are accepted.
+This documentation uses the %{name}i form throughout.

 Combined Log Format